Aori297/birdbound/README.md

-# BirdBound 🐦
+# BirdBound

-You’re a bird.
+You’re a bird (yes, that thing in the game is a bird).
 You flap.
 You go up.
 You pass through pipes to score points.
 If you hit a pipe?
 Well, you’ll see the game over screen faster than you can say “Oops.”
 It’s a simple game.

 ## Features